Hello Planning Mashers!

 For the blending pen, it’s recommended to take the tip out and clean it under water.

 As for storing, these pens have to be stored horizontally.
-The packages they come in are perfect storage, but you can of course also use any other way to store them, such as my favorite huge pencil cases.
+The packages they come in are perfect storage.

 Want to see these pens in action and me talking about them – check out my video review!